rlfitzgerald/Neko/symmetryROI/src/README.txt

     --hmax            specify box maximum height acceptance.
 Defaults to 55 --arat            specify minimum box aspect ratio for acceptance.
 Defaults to 0.25.
     --win             specify search window size, default matches reference image size, EITHER THIS FLAG OR --ref UST BE THROWN, NOT BOTH.
+    --resize          specify the dimensions to resize image Ex) 64x64

 Running this software on an image that requires non-deault flags will resemble the following: